vngrs-ai/vnlp/vnlp/stemmer_morph_analyzer/ReadMe.md

 	- My network uses GRU instead of LSTM, which decreases the number of parameters by 25% with no actual performance penalty.
 	- My network has an extra Dense layer before output(p) layer.
 	- My network optionally uses Concatenation instead of Addition while merging representations of stems & tags, and left & right surface form contexts.
-	- My network optionally uses Deep RNNs.
+	- My network optionally uses Deep RNNs, although current configuration results in single layer RNNs.
 	- I shuffle the positions of candidates and labels in every batch.

 - It is tested on below test sets:
-	- trmorph2006: 0.9577 accuracy on ambigious tokens and 0.9733 accuracy on all tokens, compared to 0.910 and 0.964 in the original paper.
+	- trmorph2006: 0.9596 accuracy on ambigious tokens and 0.9745 accuracy on all tokens, compared to 0.910 and 0.964 in the original paper.
-	- trmorph2018: 0.9429 accuracy on ambigious tokens and 0.9575 accuracy on all tokens
+	- trmorph2018: 0.9433 accuracy on ambigious tokens and 0.9578 accuracy on all tokens
-- After development phase, final model in the repository is trained on all of train, test and handtagged sets of trmorph2006, trmorph2016 and trmorph2018 sets for 10 epochs.
+- After development phase, final model in the repository is trained on all of train, test and handtagged sets of trmorph2006, trmorph2016 and trmorph2018 sets for 10 epochs, therefore you cannot evaluate on test sets using the model weights found in this repository.
+However, model_weights trained on train and dev sets only are available at: https://meliksahturker.s3.us-east-2.amazonaws.com/VNLP/model_weights/stemmer_morph_analyzer_trained_on_train_dev.hdf5 .
+Hence you can place this under resources and evaluate on test sets.
 - As analyzer, it uses Yildiz's analyzer, which can be found here: https://github.com/erayyildiz/LookupAnalyzerDisambiguator